 The Guiding Principles for Ethical Use of Social Determinants of Health Data were developed as part of a SDOH collaborative. eHI is an independent, non-profit organization that convenes executives from various healthcare stakeholder groups to discuss, identify, and share best practices, which transform the delivery of healthcare.
 The work of the SDOH collaborative focused on educating and guiding industry stakeholders and policy makers on the value of leveraging SDOH data for maximum good in healthcare, while addressing SDOH privacy and security concerns. eHI rolled out the Guiding Principles document during a policy briefing on Capitol Hill and with a press release.

-Who was involved in the eHI collaborative process?
+- Who was involved in the Guiding Principles eHI collaborative process?